User guide

 databricks labs dqx open-remote-config

-See example config below:
+See the example config below:

 log_level: INFO